McGill-ECSE321-Fall2024/GameHub360/README.md

-# Welcome to team 9's Game Shop Management System's wiki! 🎮
+# Welcome to team 9's Game Shop Management System! 🎮
 The goal of this project is to create a software system that could be used by customers, employees, and the manager to service an Online Game Shop.
 Our Game Shop Management System offers a seamless way to manage inventory, customer orders, and reviews for an independent game shop 🕹️